Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lNpwyJr7lZc.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Any improvement for the Trucks so they can transport Fluids?
 https://www.youtube.com/watch?v=lNpwyJr7lZc
-This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Do you plan on making Tankers for Trucks & Trains?](./yt-vS1x7O20VDA.md) [https://www.youtube.com/watch?v=vS1x7O20VDA](https://www.youtube.com/watch?v=vS1x7O20VDA)
+This question was possibly duplicated with a more recent answer: [March 8th, 2022 Livestream Q&A: Plans to make Truck Stations for Fluids?](./yt-O0Pr5KSisOA.md) [https://www.youtube.com/watch?v=O0Pr5KSisOA](https://www.youtube.com/watch?v=O0Pr5KSisOA)

 ### Topics